-Note: Mailable hazardous materials that are prohibited from air transportation may not be sent at Express Mail, Priority Mail, or First–Class Mail rates.
+Note: Mailable hazardous materials that are prohibited from air transportation may not be sent at Priority Mail Express, Priority Mail, or First–Class Mail rates.

 - Surface Transportation.
 All mailable hazardous materials eligible to be sent at Standard Mail rates must be prepared under the requirements that apply to surface transportation.
 A mailpiece containing mailable hazardous material with postage paid at a Standard Mail rate must not, under any circumstance, be transported on air transportation.

-The following types of hazardous materials are prohibited from transport via aircraft (i.e., at Express Mail, Priority Mail, or First–Class Mail rates) under any circumstances:
+The following types of hazardous materials are prohibited from transport via aircraft (i.e., at Priority Mail Express, Priority Mail, or First–Class Mail rates) under any circumstances:

 - Explosives other than Division 1.4S, small rocket motors, igniters, and safety fuse.